hputnam/Coral_CNT/README.md

 #### Steps:
 Produce reliable data on the uptake and longevity of Carbon NanoTube (CNT) lipid sensors in Astrangia colonies and cells

-Extract tissue to examine intracellular lipid content in Astrangia
+Examine intracellular lipid content in Astrangia through tissue extractions

-Compare the uptake and longevity of Carbon NanoTube (CNT) lipid sensors in Pocillopora and Montipora coral colonies and cells
+Compare the uptake and longevity of Carbon NanoTube (CNT) lipid sensors in *Pocillopora* and *Montipora* coral colonies and cells

 Compare the CNT lipid sensor to traditional lipid quantification methods

-Test lipid content of bailing out polyp micropropagules through settlement process (Pocillopora is the most reliable for now)
+Test lipid content of bailing out polyp micropropagules through settlement (*Pocillopora* is the most reliable for now)

-Test Astrangia larvae through settlement process
+Test Astrangia larvae through settlement

 Quantify lipids in live corals under thermal stress, and base a proposal on this